vkolgi/tuneup_js/README.md

     [path to tuneup]/run-test <app bundle> <test script> <output directory> [optional args]

-The `<app bundle>` argument is the name of your app.
-For tests that execute against a real device, the name of the app bundle will suffice.
-If you are running tests with the simulator you need to provide a _fully-qualified_ path to the app bundle, which will be buried somewhere in `~/Library/Developer/Xcode/DerivedData`.
-Or you can provide the name of the app, without path and extension, and the newest bundle is located autmatically.
+Normally the name of the app bundle will suffice for the `<app bundle>` argument.
+If you're running your tests on the simulator the newest bundle will be located automatically.
+If that fails, or if you want to manually specify the bundle to be used, you need to provide a _fully-qualified_ path to the app bundle, which will be buried somewhere in `~/Library/Developer/Xcode/DerivedData`.

-The `<test script>` argument specifies the JavaScript test file and the `<output directory>` is where the resulting Instruments output should go.
+The `<test script>` argument specifies the JavaScript test file and the `<output directory>` is where the resulting Instruments output like screenshots and reports should go.

 ## Device or Simulator ##